meilisearch/documentation/guides/advanced_guides/ranking.md

 ## Custom ranking rules

-Custom ranking rules gives you the possibility to add new rules.
+Custom ranking rules give you the possibility to add new rules.

 A rule is defined by an **attribute** and a **ascendent** `asc` or **descendent** `dsc` property.